Support our work by becoming our Patron! Learn More

 A. TRANSFERS TO CITY LEDGER

-All accounts for direct bill must be approved and authorized by the Credit Supervisor before the Front Office cashiers can transfer the completed Guest Ledger accounts to City Ledger.
-The approval for credit should be done prior to arrival.
+All accounts for direct bills must be approved and authorized by the Credit Supervisor before the Front Office cashiers can transfer the completed Guest Ledger accounts to the City Ledger.
+The credit approval should be done before arrival.
 The transfer to City Ledger should be done on the day of check-out for individual and voucher accounts and on the third day for group masters.

 Once items have been transferred to City Ledger, it is the responsibility of the Accounting Department to follow up on collections on all accounts.
 Any adjustments that are to be made to these accounts are